manish-sg/stackgo-docs/docs/Docs Home.md

 #### Unified APIs

 While helping customers with the their SaaS product integrations we integrated with a large number of SaaS platforms that have similar offerings within a vertical.
 However due to differing views in API design and product terminology they refer to the same canonical elements with differing terminology and support different operations.
 Since StackGo is the nexus off all oAuth based connections, we added a layer of API translation that creates a notional standard for common resources within SaaS platforms of a vertical.
-For example, with CRMs, StackGo can define a standard for `Contact` and define CRUD operations and fields that can be applied to any CRM.
+For example, with CRMs, StackGo can define a standard for `Contacts` and define CRUD operations that can be applied to any CRM.

 > Want to see it in action?
 Here is an article that works its way through [an example](Unified-API-An-early-look.md)